Is a Chow Chow Right for You?

 Because their back legs are straight, Chow Chows have a different stride than most dogs.
 Their gait can look somewhat “wooden”.

 Chow Chow’s eyes are sunk back in their heads and they may not have the best peripheral vision.
-It’s best to approach this breed from the front and not the rear or side.
+It’s a good idea to approach these pups from the front and not the rear or side.

 Chow Chows do not make the best swimmers.
 Their thick, double coat can weigh the dog down when wet.